 $301,681 (estimated)

-Starring Harold Lloyd, Jobyna Ralston, Brooks Benedict, and James Anderson in pivotal roles, this silent comedy sports feature was selected for preservation in the United States National Film Registry by the Library of Congress.
+Alongside Lloyd, the film features memorable performances from Jobyna Ralston, Brooks Benedict, and James Anderson.
+"The Freshman" stands out as a silent comedy classic and was fittingly selected for preservation by the Library of Congress in the United States National Film Registry.

 ActionComedyCrime